It is Back to School Time and EFPN Helps Low Income College Students

-Holy Family Episcopal Church at 4611 Swede Ave is beginning to work on their community garden on their church property.
-EFPN will receive produce from this garden.
-We are very grateful to Holy Family Church for undertaking this major project.
-We are always looking for sources of produce to give to our clients.
-The garden project will begin in May.
-Holy Family is seeking volunteers for all aspects of the garden (preparation, construction, planting, watering, weeding, harvesting, funding, etc.).
+It is harvest time at the Community Garden at Holy Family Episcopal Church at 4611 Swede Ave.
+The produce is being given to EFPN to distribute to their clients.
+We are very grateful to Holy Family Church for undertaking this major project for a second year.
+The size of the garden was doubled from last year.
 They welcome all volunteers, individuals or groups.
 This garden is well-suited to groups who need volunteer hours, such as Boy and Girl Scout troops.
-Check the church’s website for updates on this project and to volunteer to work in the garden. http://www.holyfamily-episcopalchurch.org.
-We also encourage others who grow vegetables to consider planting a row for the hungry and donate your produce to an Emergency Food Pantry Network pantry.
+Check the church’s website for updates on this project and to volunteer to work in the garden. http://www.holyfamily-episcopalchurch.org/

 It could be happening to an important person in your life and you may not even know it.
 Grandmothers choosing between their medication or buying groceries.
 Grandfathers passing up meals to pay the mortgage.
 Senior hunger is a serious problem, but often hidden.
 During the winter months, EFPN provides extra assistance to seniors referred to us by DHS so they don’t have to choose between food and medication or higher utility bills.
 Often the food is delivered directly to the senior recipients.
 EFPN also provides gift certificates for nutritional supplements like Ensure for low income elderly clients.